ItsMonarch04/crash-course/docs/adr/0002-real-host-runtime.md

 # ADR-0002: Keep the real-host adapter dependency-light

-- Status: accepted for the 0.1 lab host
+- Status: Accepted for the 0.1 lab host
 - Date: 2025-11-05

 ## Context